How-to-Give-Constructive-Feedback-To-Your-Tech-Team

 Provide feedback in person by meeting with your colleague either one-on-one or in a group setting.
 This allows each team member to ask questions and receive clarification on your comments.
 If you must provide feedback via email or over the phone, be clear and concise so that there is no room for confusion about what you are trying to say.

-Also Read: How to Successfully Start Your Campus Recruiting
+Also Read: How to Groom Your Students to Crack Job Interviews?

 3. Maintain a balance